jfleong/minimal-mistakes/_posts/2019-03-11-AWS_admin_permissions.md

 Each policy has a bunch of `statements` that can grant different `actions` to different `resources`.
 I prefer to grant access via IAM policies, countless hours have been spent trying to hunt down permissions errors only to find out that there was a step that was missed because there was a resource level policy in place.

-1. Each actor in your infrastructure should have it's own IAM role
-2. You should always try to write that role's policies with the ["Principle of Least Privilege"][least_priv] in mind.

-Doing number 2 can be tricky as can be seen in my example above a wild error appeared when we tried to access the AWS admin panel because when viewing the list of domains you need to allow `es:ListDomains` on Resource `*` which I did not grant. _This was an AWS admin console example but something similar can be seen if someone is trying to do a `aws s3 sync` from command line and has `get*` on a specific resource (bucket) but not `listBucket` on all resources._

-Resource Level Policies do have their uses though.
+_Resource Level Policies do have their uses though.
 One strong opinion I have about resource level policies (ie S3 bucket policies, KMS key policies) is that if you can defer access management to IAM policies by writing a single static resource level policy (typically you grant root of your account(s) `service:*` permissions on the resource), you should always do that._

+## 2. Each actor in your infrastructure should have its own IAM role.
+As in each different service or type of server should have its own IAM role and policies.
+This allows us to really lock down who has access to what resoruces...
+And Hey...
+AWS does not charge extra for extra IAM resources so why not?

+## 3. Write tight IAM policies
+You should always try to write that role's policies with the ["Principle of Least Privilege"][least_priv] in mind.
+This can be tricky as can be seen in my example above an error appeared when we tried to access the AWS admin panel.
+So let us move on to talking about that

-## How to do Least Privilege in AWS IAM policies
+# How to do Least Privilege in AWS IAM policies
 AWS IAM policies are fairly straight forward and can limit access in different ways.
 For the purposes of this blog post I will be focusing on iAM policy levers that I like to pull but don't forget that resource level policies can also limit by a `Principal` element.

 Let's take a look at a snippet form a sample policy from the aws documentation.